 Any sequence or ordering of the cars is a potential solution to the problem.
 We denote such a sequence by $\pi$, and $\pi_{k}$ is used to represent car class $c$ in position $k$ of $\pi$.
 As any permutation between cars in the same class produces an equivalent solution, we eliminate such symmetries in the problem in order to reduce the search space.

 A sequence that satisfies all subsequence constraints for all options can be considered as ideal.
-Though, such a sequence can be hard to find, and hence the optimisation version of the problem focuses on modulating option usage across the sequence.
+Though, such a sequence can be hard to find, and hence the optimization version of the problem focuses on modulating option utilisation across the sequence.
 The measures that capture the modulation of options are presented next.